arceos-hypervisor/arceos-umhv/README.md

 $ sudo umount tmp
 $
 $ # Otherwise, set `image_location = "memory"` in CONFIG/FILE, then set kernel_path
-$ # Arceos-VMM will load the image binaries from the first configuration in the VM_CONFIGS.
+$ # Axvisor will load the image binaries from the first configuration in the VM_CONFIGS.
 ```

 #### Build Ubuntu File System image